t-d-k/LibreCrypt/docs/FAQ.md

 *A:* The more important thing to do in this kind of situation is *STOP* and *THINK*.
 Before attempting any kind of recovery, understand what you are going to do and how you are going to do it - **before** doing  anything.

-For safety reasons, DoxBox only writes the initial 512 byte CDB to the start of the disk/partition when creating a  new disk/partition based volume (see the [Plausible Deniability](plausible_deniability.html) section for  how to initialize a volume by overwriting it).
+For safety reasons, LibreCrypt only writes the initial 512 byte CDB to the start of the disk/partition when creating a  new disk/partition based volume (see the [Plausible Deniability](plausible_deniability.html) section for  how to initialize a volume by overwriting it).
 If you haven't yet mounted the volume and started writing data to it,  or overwriting it, you have a good chance of getting your files back.

 Obviously, if you have written data to the encrypted volume (e.g. by selecting one of the overwrite options or  copying files to it), the amount you will be able to recover will decrease.